mcapllonch/SenseBackSim/capllonch-juan_sepulveda_2020_01/publication_data/dataset_04__eph_stim_vs_dist/README.md

-MANUSCRIPT: <b>Modelling the effects of ephaptic coupling on selectivity and response patterns during artificial stimulation of peripheral nerves</b>, by Miguel Capllonch-Juan and Francisco Sepulveda (2020).
-PLOS Computational Biology.
+MANUSCRIPT: <a href="https://doi.org/10.1371/journal.pcbi.1007826"><b>Modelling the effects of ephaptic coupling on selectivity and response patterns during artificial stimulation of peripheral nerves</b>, by Miguel Capllonch-Juan and Francisco Sepulveda (2020).
+PLOS Computational Biology.</a>

 SECTION: "Results: Dependence of the ephaptic interactions with distance"